James E. Short Center

 Satisfactory Academic Progress (SAP)

 In order to receive financial aid, a student must be in an eligible program.
 An eligible program is a course of study that leads to a certificate, associate, bachelor, or higher degree.
 Students receiving financial aid are required to maintain satisfactory academic progress.
-Students must maintain a cummulative grade point average (CGPA) of 2.0; must complete a minimum of 67% of their attempted credit hours with a passing grade.
+Students must maintain a cumulative grade point average (CGPA) of 2.0; must complete a minimum of 67% of their attempted credit hours with a passing grade.

-Student who receive failing grades or completely withdraw during a semester may be subject to having a portion or all of their aid returned and will owe the school the amount returned.
+Students who receive failing grades or completely withdraw during a semester may be subject to having a portion or all of their aid returned and will owe the school the amount returned.
 The student may also be suspended from financial aid.

 Students receiving financial aid must complete their degree programs within a reasonable period of time as established by the University.
 Students may receive financial assistance only as long as the cumulative number of attempted credits is less than 150 percent of the number required for the completion of the bachelor’s degree (180 credits for most programs).
 Students who want consideration for assistance beyond the 180 credits must submit a petition to the Financial Aid Office.
 Pell grant recipients can only receive grants for a maximum of twelve semesters.
-View the full policy on the Financial Aid website.https://w.umwestern.edu/info/financial-aid/
+View the full policy on the UMW website.

 Changes in Satisfactory Progress Standards